- Metal and polymer construction

 This is an iconic airsoft sniper rifle from one of the world’s leading manufacturers.
 The legendary Marui Tokyo sniper rifle remains a top-selling brand despite there being dozens of its clones in the market.
 Consumers clamor for the original, albeit slightly costlier, VSR-10 for its unmatched quality performance.

 This replica option comes with durable built-in parts.
-Its sturdy base plus the standard Picatinny rails for the optics make it an effective choice of weapon for players of all levels.
+Its sturdy base and the standard Picatinny rails for the optics make it an effective weapon for players of all levels.
 There is also a mock suppressor for effective sniping.

 This airsoft sniper rifle stands out for its sharable parts.
 The rifle is easily upgraded using components from numerous other existing designs.
 Its compatibility allows the users to fine-tune this rifle to match their exact specifications.
 The efficient rifle ships with an all-metallic trigger box for easy pull and brake adjustments.